linostar/python-JSOV/README.md

 **python-JSOV** is an implementation of JSOV-based visual generator in Python3.

-This generator takes object(s) from a JSON file, and generate a visual representation of them, using HTML/CSS for example, based on a JSOV template. the JVOC template is responsible for how the object(s), along with their different children and parameters, will be graphically represented.
+This generator takes object(s) from a JSON file, and generate a visual representation of them (the output is in HTML/CSS for example), based on a JSOV template. the JSOV template is responsible for how the object(s), along with their different children and parameters, will be graphically represented.

+There are two ways to generate visual outputs, of JSON object(s) using python-JSOV:

+1. using JSOV templates that are built-in, flexible and easy to use;

+2. using user-made custom templates, in case the flexibility of the JSOV templates in not enough.

 ## Requirements